 1988 Taylor CJ, Baxter PS, Hardcastle J, Hardcastle PT.
 Failure to induce secretion in jejunal biopsies from children with cystic fibrosis.
 Gut 1988; 29:957-962.
 [PubMed]

-In this study by Prof. Chris Taylor (figure 11) and colleagues from Sheffield, the secretory activity of jejunal biopsies from children with CF was investigated using a modified Ussing chamber technique.
+In this study by Prof. Chris Taylor (fig. 11) and colleagues from Sheffield, the secretory activity of jejunal biopsies from children with CF was investigated using a modified Ussing chamber technique.
 The results showed that the defect in chloride transport observed in other epithelia in CF also exists in the jejunum and could contribute to the intestinal effects of the disease.

 Similar findings were obtained in a study from Chapel Hill (Berschneider HM, et al. Altered intestinal chloride transport in cystic fibrosis.
 FASEB Journal 1988; 2:2625-9.
 [PubMed])with the same suggestion that the existence of these abnormalities may contribute to the intestinal problems, such as meconium ileus, distal intestinal obstruction and chronic abdominal pain which are by no means all controlled even with the more effective acid resistant enzyme preparations such as Pancrease and Creon.

-Chris Taylor (figure 11) is one of the UK’s leading authorities on CF generally but particularly with regard to the gastroenterological and nutritional aspects.
+Chris Taylor (fig. 11) is one of the UK’s leading authorities on CF generally but particularly with regard to the gastroenterological and nutritional aspects.
 He and the Hardcastles, his scientific colleagues in Sheffield, have made major contributions to the scientific aspects of CF concerning membrane function.

 1988 Goldstein JL, Nash NT, al-Bazzaz F, Layden TJ, Rao MC.
 Rectum has abnormal ion transport but normal cAMP-binding proteins in cystic fibrosis.
 Am J Physiol 1988; 254: C719-24.
 [PubMed]